June 24, 2013

 Saturday morning we got a call from the Elders in Ala Canada (the ward that shares our building) and they had a baptism but didn´t think many people were going to go and asked us to go.
 We show up and there are the elders one other preisthood holder and three nine year old kids.
 They are outside the church filling buckets with water from the hose.
 The water in the chapel was not on.
 We started helping right away but pretty soon it became obvious that this was not going to work because that baptismal font was just too big and we couldn´t get enough water.
 Then the beach became an option and I got really excited but then they just ended up going to a different ward.
 It was a pretty exciting morning and it was amazing to see the three kids working hard to get enough water to be baptized.
 The Elders however were pretty stressed.

 This week is transfers.
 First transfer no campo!
-Our house is the closest sister lodging to the mission office so we have sisters staying in our casa fairly reagularly.
-Tuesday to Wednesday we had to sisters and Tonight we will have 3 (because of transfers).
-It is weird because my district will change and I forgot that things chrange alot and won´t always be working with the same people.
+Our house is the closest sister lodging to the mission office so we have sisters staying in our casa fairly regularly.
+Tuesday to Wednesday we had two sisters and tonight we will have 3 (because of transfers).
+It is weird because my district will change and I forgot that things change a lot and won´t always be working with the same people.

 I love you all very much and I am glad to hear about the blessing of Mary Claire.
 Remember.
 Member missionaries can do more than full time missionaries can!